Nsi20/Restaurant-Recommendation/README.md

 ## Overview

-This project implements a content-based restaurant recommendation system using data from kaggle.
+This project implements a content-based restaurant recommendation system using data from Zomato.
 The system suggests restaurants based on user preferences, such as cuisine, price range, and minimum rating.

 ## Dataset

-The dataset used for this project is the `kaggle.csv` file, containing information about various restaurants, including their name, location, cuisine, price range, ratings, and more.
+The dataset used for this project is the `zomato.csv` file, containing information about various restaurants, including their name, location, cuisine, price range, ratings, and more.
 This dataset can be uploaded to your Colab environment for using with this project.

 ## Methodology